On the density of rational points on rational elliptic surfaces: Abstract

 \section{Abstract}

 { Let $\E\rightarrow\P^1_\Q$ be a non-trivial rational elliptic surface over $\Q$ with base $\P^1_\Q$ (with a section).
-We show the Zariski-density of the rational points of $\E$ when $\E$ is isotrivial with non-zero $j$-invariant and when $\E$ is non-isotrivial with a fiber of type $II^*$, $III^*$, $IV^*$ or $I^*_m$ ($m\geq0$).
-Moreover, we produce examples of non-trivial elliptic surfaces whose rational points might not be dense.
-However, given the result at our disposal, we conjecture that any non-trivial elliptic surface has a dense set of $\Q$-rational points.}
+We conjecture that any non-trivial elliptic surface has a Zariski-dense set of $\Q$-rational points.
+In this paper we work on solving the conjecture in case $\E$ is rational by means of geometric and analytic methods.
+First, we show that for $\E$ rational, the set $\E(\Q)$ is Zariski-dense when $\E$ is isotrivial with non-zero $j$-invariant and when $\E$ is non-isotrivial with a fiber of type $II^*$, $III^*$, $IV^*$ or $I^*_m$ ($m\geq0$).
+We also use the parity conjecture to prove analytically the density on a certain family of isotrivial rational elliptic surfaces with $j=0$, and specify cases for which neither of our methods leads to the proof of our conjecture.}